Academic Technology Consultants

 • Trevor joined Williams College in 2001.
 He has a masters degree from Oregon State University in Scientific and Technical Communication, and his undergraduate degree is a BA in Physics.
 Before coming to Williams Trevor was a high school science teacher in North Carolina and also served in the United States Peace Corps in the country of Jordan.
 He is interested in data visualization, all things audio, and the instructional design process.

-Trevor's Academic Consultant Departments: Arabic Studies, Art (History/Studio), Astronomy/Astrophysics, Athletics, Dance, Graduate Program in Art History, Music, Physics, Theatre, and the Williams-Exeter Programme at Oxford.
+Trevor's Academic Consultant Departments: Arabic Studies, Art (History/Studio), Astronomy/Astrophysics, Athletics, Chemistry, Dance, Graduate Program in Art History, Music, Physics, Theatre, and the Williams-Exeter Programme at Oxford.

 [email protected] - Sawyer/CET 250 - x2231